-The principal considerations for our determination that the assessment of impairment indicators of the mineral property is a critical audit matter are that there was judgement by management when assessing whether there were indicators of impairment for the mineral property.
-This in turn led to a high degree of auditor judgment, subjectivity and effort in performing procedures to evaluate audit evidence relating to the judgments made by management in their assessment of indicators of impairment that could give rise to the requirement to conduct a formal impairment test.
+The principal considerations for our determination that the assessment of impairment indicators of the Company's mineral property is a critical audit matter are that there was judgment made by management when assessing whether there were indicators of impairment for the mineral property, specifically relating to the assets carrying amount which is impacted by the Company's intent and ability to continue to explore and evaluate its asset.
+This in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures to evaluate audit evidence relating to the judgments made by management in their assessment of indicators of impairment that could give rise to the requirement to prepare an estimate of the recoverable amount of the mineral property.